Field Matters: A Lightweight LLM-enhanced Method for CTR Prediction: Appendix A: Experimental Details

 \subsection{Baselines}

 We reproduced the following LLM-enhanced CTR methods as baselines in our experiments:

 \begin{itemize}[topsep=0pt,leftmargin=10pt] \item \textbf{KAR} (RecSys'24) \citep{xi2024towards}: KAR leverages the LLM as a open-word knowledge base to enhance the profile of users and items, and then pass the encoded user/item embeddings through a knowledge adaptation network to enhance traditional CTR models. \item \textbf{LLM-CF} (CIKM'24) \citep{sun2024large}: LLM-CF uses LLMs to generate a base of chains of thought (CoT) for sampled instances, which are further retrieved to enhance CTR models.
-Consistent with the original paper, we sampled 10\% of the instances as sampled data for fine-tuning and CoT data generation, and during downstream CTR prediction, we also retrieve the Top 4 samples closest in semantics from the CoT dataset as enhanced knowledge. \item \textbf{CTRL} (TORS'23) \citep{li2023ctrl}: CTRL utilizes the LLM as the feature encoder for instances and uses a fine-grained contrastive learning scheme to align cross-modal knowledge.
-In our implementation, we used Llama3-8B \cite{dubey2024llama} as the LLM to encode instances embeddings for fair comparison. \item \textbf{EASE} (CIKM'24) \citep{qiu2024ease}: EASE trains a semantic adaptor network to align item embeddings with the LLM, and then use it for encoding during inference.
+Consistent with the original paper, we sampled 10\% of the instances as sampled data for fine-tuning and CoT data generation. \item \textbf{CTRL} (TORS'23) \citep{li2023ctrl}: CTRL utilizes the LLM as the feature encoder for instances and uses a fine-grained contrastive learning scheme to align cross-modal knowledge. \item \textbf{EASE} (CIKM'24) \citep{qiu2024ease}: EASE trains a semantic adaptor network to align item embeddings with the LLM, and then use it for encoding during inference.
 Following the original paper, we inited the semantic adapter using BERT-Base \cite{devlin2019bert} with 12 transformer blocks, and cross-attention layers are added to the 6-th and 12-th transformer blocks. \end{itemize}

-For fair comparisons, unless otherwise specified, we consistently used the Llama3-8B \cite{dubey2024llama} as the LLM in all the LLM-enhanced CTR methods.